 Inter-model agreement drops substantially under negation.
-On affirmative framings (F0, F2), model pairs agree 74\% of the time on average; on negated framings (F1, F3), just 62\%.
-This 12 percentage point gap indicates that negation handling is not standardized across training regimes.
+Model pairs agree 73\% of the time on the bare affirmative framing (F0) and 69\% on the compound affirmative (F2); under the negated framings, agreement falls to 63\% (F3) and 59\% (F1).
+The 14-percentage-point gap across the bare polarity pair (F0 vs.\ F1) indicates that negation handling is not standardized across training regimes.
 Models that converge on whether someone ``should'' take an action diverge on whether they ``should not.''
 Figure~\ref{fig:agreement} illustrates this divergence.